LucasBN/sqlite-clone/README.md

 above) because my primary aim is to get an end-to-end simple, extensible and functional system.

+Currently, the pager takes a filepath and opens the file itself.
+I'd like to spend some time thinking about what consequences this has on testing - would it be better to pass in a file that is opened elsewhere so that I could potentially mock a file in unit tests?

 ### Layer 2: BTreeEngine

 The BTreeEngine is responsible for providing an interface for callers to interact